Entropy of logarithmic modes: Quantum entropies and the entropic uncertainty principle

 \subsection{Entropic uncertainty principle}

-The following proposition is a recording of \cite[Proposition 3.12]{Non12} and forms a crucial component of the final stages of the proof of Theorem \ref{thm:main}.
+The following proposition is a recording of \cite[Proposition 3.12]{Non12} and plays a major role in the proof of Theorem \ref{thm:main}.
 We keep the more abstract form of the statement for a cleaner exposition.
-Towards the end of this section is it explained why we work with spectrally localized modes rather than more general ones of logarithmic width.
-We suggest readers familiarize themselves with the hyperbolic dispersive estimate of Anantharaman-Nonnenmacher in Appendix \ref{sect:hyp_disp} before applying the following proposition:
+Towards the end of this section is it explained why we chose to work with spectrally localized modes rather than more general ones of logarithmic width.